crxi/multipage_streamlit/README.md

 By design, the values of widgets stored in session_state are removed if they no longer appear on the current page.

 That same ticket implemented a solution to make the values persist.
 It does it by intercepting "on_change" so that it can save the value into a persistent dictionary in session_state.
-I thought it was pretty clever.
+I thought it was pretty clever, although it does add some complexity if we want to use "on_change".

+Then I came across this: https://github.com/streamlit/streamlit/issues/4338.
+The purposed solution (in the comment) had a different approach which does not involve using "on_change".
+While it did not work out-of-the-box for me as my app spanned different modules, it inspired me to come up with a different solution.

 ## What's new here?
-I combined the two solutions and got something that worked for my purpose.
+I combined the solutions and got something that worked for my purpose.
 And so I would like to share it with the Streamlit Community.

 I added some other features:
-- other than a "selectbox" style, I have an option for "expander" style of pages
+- 3 different styles of multipage app: selectbox, expander and radio.
+- allow setting of default value when declaring key name
-- concept of namespace-prefix when saving states to avoid accidental reuse of key names
+- concept of namespace-prefix when saving states to avoid accidental reuse of key names (especially if the pages span multiple modules)

 ## Installation